1. What are the side effects?

 3. How are these medications different from other IBD treatments?

-4. Will it lose its effectiveness over time?
+4. Will they lose their effectiveness over time?

 FAQs About S1Ps, Answered